peammawat/harness/README.md

 ```

 Covers the agent tool-use loop, aggregate dedupe, API auth, user management /
+admin guards, token quotas, self-service account changes (password / email /
+username rename), the email-based password reset (with a monkeypatched mailer),
-admin guards, and token-usage recording — all with fakes / mocked HTTP, so no
+and token-usage recording — all with fakes / mocked HTTP, so no network or API
-network or API keys are needed.
+keys are needed.

 ## Notes